vendasta/marketplace-documentation/docs/Guides/oauth2.md

 ### Client Library or Service Configuration

-Follow your service's installation guide, entering the following information when prompted:
+Follow your service's installation guide, entering the following information where prompted:

 |                                  |                                                                              |
 |----------------------------------|------------------------------------------------------------------------------|